 We’re a big fan of using apps like Anki, that make use of spaced repetition.

-If you’ve made the decision to start learning French, there are some things that will help you on that journey.
+If you’ve made the decision to learn French, there are some things that will help you on that journey.

-Focus on first things first!
+- First things first!
 Don’t try to learn everything at the very beginning.
 You don’t need to learn very complicated words or difficult grammar which is not used in everyday language.
-Focus on key phrases that you feel will help you to reach a conversational level faster.
+Focus on key phrases that you feel will help you to reach a conversational level faster

-When learning a language, use audio tools along with visual content.
-This will help you memorize things faster and pronounce the words correctly.
+- Use audio tools along with visual content.
+This will help you memorize things faster and pronounce the words correctly

-Repeat, repeat, repeat.
-Repetition is truly the mother of knowledge.
+- Repeat, repeat, repeat.
+Repetition is truly the mother of knowledg!

-If you want to learn how you can become conversational in French in a matter of weeks, click here and sign up for our FREE 3-Part VIDEO Training Series.
+If you want to learn French and become conversational in French in a matter of weeks, click here and sign up for our FREE 3-Part VIDEO Training Series

 About the writer of this article: